artabramov/hidden6/README.md

 decrypted cipherdir through a gocryptfs mountpoint.
 A watchdog monitors the passphrase and unmounts the filesystem if it becomes unavailable.

+Decrypted data remains internal to the application and is accessible externally only through the S3 API.

 ```text
         Internals                      Externals